Rajath1995/Fetch_Rewards_Coding_Challenge/README.md

 Step 1: Download or clone the repository.
 Step 2 : Open the repository in Pycharm IDE.
-Step 3: Create an python3 interpreter env in the main folder i.e. Fetch_Rewards_Coding_Challenge and install pacakages 1. math, 2. string 3. flask by using the below command pip install math pip install string pip install flask step 4: run the file app.py and click on the http://127.0.0.1:5000/ generated in the terminal. step 5: on the browser terminal there will be two text boxed where we can enter the texts or documents where we can compare the similarity between them. step 6: click on the get similarity button to get the value.
+Step 3: Create an python3 interpreter env in the main folder i.e. Fetch_Rewards_Coding_Challenge and install pacakages 1. math, 2. string 3. flask 4.
+Numpy and 5.
+Pandas by using the below command pip install step 4: run the file app.py and click on the http://127.0.0.1:5000/ generated in the terminal. step 5: on the browser terminal there will be two text boxes where we can enter the texts or documents which we can compare the similarity between them. step 6: click on the get similarity button to get the value.